bdittmer-godaddy/if/README.md

 Section 1 - Turn Checks

+SHOWCHEST is a number variable.
+[GPTAKEN is a number variable.]
+When play begins:
+	now SHOWCHEST is 0.
+[	now GPTAKEN is 0.]

 Every turn:
-	if the Guinea Pig is in Back Yard: say "OMG, NO!!!!!!
+	if the Guinea Pig is in Back Yard:
+[		if GPTAKEN is 0:
+			increase GPTAKEN by 1;]
+		say "OMG, NO!!!!!!
 An Eagle just swooped down and took the Guinea Pig.";
 		remove the Guinea Pig from play.
 Every turn:
 	if the Christmas Book is in the Hallway Bookshelf: say "Thanks for picking up for me, you know what, you're all good.
-Go get your present ...";
+Go get your present in the Master Bedroom Closet.";
 		end the story.
 Every turn:
 	if the player is carrying the Snowflake Clue: